dokterbob/django-popularity/README.rst

 License
 =======
 This application is released
-under the GPL version 3.
+under the GNU Affero General Public License version 3.